Sacred Heart Convent School (Jamshedpur)

 Sacred Heart Convent School is an English language Catholic education private school for girls run by Apostolic Carmelite nuns in the city of Jamshedpur, India.
 It is registered under the Indian Societies Registration Act of 1860 under the title 'The Apostolic Carmel Educational Society'.

-The school has grades from kindergarten to 12th.
-There are two kindergarten levels, both aimed at preparing the girls for school, the first being similar to a playschool rather than emphasising intellectual achievement.
+The school has grades from kindergarten to 12th but it is tough to get admission.

-Admissions

-Students are admitted at the beginning of the school year, in mid-March.

 Academics

-Computer science is taught as a compulsory subject until grade nine, where students can choose to continue with it or to choose another stream of subjects.
+Computer science is taught as a compulsory subject until grade nine.
 The school is equipped with a lab for computer literacy and programming courses.
 The computer and basic science courses offered at the school include GW-BASIC; Java (using the BlueJ IDE); and Logo.
 C++ is an optional course for the Plus Two students wishing to study computer science in college.
 The standard Chemistry, Physics and Biology courses are offered as part of the science curriculum.